jupyter/jupyter_client/docs/api/client.rst

 .. autoclass:: AsyncKernelClient

-   The available class methods are identical with :class:`BlockingKernelClient` but async.
+   :class:`AsyncKernelClient` is identical to :class:`BlockingKernelClient` but the methods described above are async.